 With an average viewing time of about 7 seconds, passersby don't have enough time to try and decipher the text and receive the full impact of the ad.
 Black text over a yellow or white background is the easiest to read.
 Here is a handy chart.

-FONTS: Once again, keep in mind that drivers only have a few seconds to read your copy, so don't cram your sign with multiple styles of font.
+FONTS: Once again, keep in mind that drivers only have a short time to read your copy, so don't cram your design with multiple styles of font.
 It's generally a good idea to avoid ALL CAPS (which tend to blur together) and to use clean, bold typefaces that are adequately spaced apart.
 Thin, ornate and cluttered fonts can be harder to read, reducing the effectiveness of the ad.
 Don't be afraid to use LARGE font sizes.
 Humungous type not only helps readability but adds life to your message.

 THINK OUTSIDE THE BOX: Absolutely nobody remembers dull.
 Don't think of your billboard as simply a way to communicate information.
 Picture it as a way to grab people's attention, make them think, or give them a laugh.
 Using humor and intrigue usually leads to more vivid recall of your message.
 In some cases you can take your vision beyond the regular boundaries of the billboard.
 Extensions, or wood cut-outs mounted to the top or side of the structure, allow you to truly individualize your ad, setting it further apart from the competition.
 However, keep in mind that some municipalities restrict or limit their usage.

 TEST YOUR DESIGN: Show your billboard design to someone for 5-7 seconds.
 Are they able to read the entire message?
 Do they easily understand the concept?
 Simulating a drive-by-viewing will quickly point out simple mistakes that could kill your response rate.